-The district's full faith and credit, subject to the Act 1 Index where applicable, secures the series 2020 bonds and the GO debt outstanding.
+The district's full faith and credit, subject to the Act 1 Index where applicable, secures the series 2021 and 2021A bonds, as well as existing GO debt.
 The Act 1 Index restricts a district's ability to raise the tax levy above a certain index determined by the Pennsylvania Department of Education.
 We rate the district's limited-tax GO debt at the same level as the district's unlimited-tax GO debt, given our view that the revenue is coming from the same tax base, and we see no significant limitations on the fungibility of resources.